microsoft/coyote/docs/_learn/tutorials/failover-robot-navigator-actors.md

 .....
 Writing .\bin\net46\Output\DrinksServingRobot.exe\CoyoteOutput\DrinksServingRobot_0_1.dgml
 ```

-Open this with Visual Studio 2019 and you will see something like this:
+Open this with Visual Studio 2019 and you will see a diagram like this.
+Here the diagram is also
+animated using the contents of the `--xml-trace` output so you can see the sequence of events
+leading up to the bug.  `MockStateMachineTimer` information was removed from this graph just to
+simplify the diagram:

 <div style="width:400" class="animated_svg" trace="/coyote/assets/data/DrinksServingRobot.trace.xml"
      svg="/coyote/assets/images/DSR-Bug-01.svg">